Discovering stochastic dynamical equations from biological time series data: Discussion

+Equation learning was first introduced in the engineering literature in the context of ordinary and partial differential equations and is implemented in popular packages like \emph{PySINDy}~\cite{desilva2020pysindy} and~\emph{DataDrivenDiffEq.jl}~\cite{datadrivendiffeq}.
+These methods, however, are restricted to discovering \emph{deterministic} differential equations.
+There are some exceptions, such as the R package \emph{Langevin}~\cite{rinn2016langevin}, which takes a (one or two-dimensional) time series as input and estimates the drift and diffusion coefficients as bin-wise averaged Kramer-Moyal coefficients.
+Some functionality is provided for visualizing and diagnosing the estimated coefficients.
+However, these protocols do not produce interpretable SDEs; furthermore, bin-wise averaged estimates can often be error-prone~\cite{jhawar2020inferring,callaham2021langevin} especially when dealing with limited data (SI Section S5 A)---this issue is largely mitigated in our equation learning approach.

+We emphasize that most tools of data-driven models, including in the context of dynamical systems models~\emph{DiffEqParamEstim.jl}~\cite{DifferentialEquations.jl-2017} and \emph{Sim.DiffProc}~\cite{guidom2020diffproc}, take the classic approach where the user specifies a parametric form of the drift and diffusion functions.
+In such cases, the user must begin with a set of candidate models and then use selection procedures to find the suitable dynamical system model.
+Typically, the model selection criterion for stochastic dynamical models is based on how well the steady state distribution of the state variable matches with the real data.
+Such methods, however, cannot \textit{discover} the fact that the time series in Fig.~\ref{fig:synthetic}A-\textit{i} and Fig.~\ref{fig:synthetic}A-\textit{ii} that have nearly identical distributions but come from fundamentally differing dynamical models.
+In contrast, our approach can not only discover SDEs directly from time series data but can also correctly distinguish between contrasting governing equations.

-In summary, as the era of big data looms over much of biological sciences including ecology, we hope that our presentation of a (relatively) easy to use package that helps us characterise the governing dynamical equations from the data will inspire usage of these relatively unknown methods in the field of ecology and more broadly, to other complex dynamical systems.
+We are making rapid headway towards collecting large datasets in biological systems across scales.
+As the era of big data looms over biology, we hope that our presentation of a method together with a relatively easy-to-use package -- that helps one characterize the governing dynamical equations from the data -- will inspire the usage of these methods in the field.
+We can thus exploit the potential for mechanistic predictive models while accounting for the inherent stochasticity of the systems.
+We expect many challenges, and hence opportunities for future work, when applying these methods to other complex real-world datasets that may be high-dimensional, driven by changing parameters, influenced by observational noise and complicated noise structures (including coloured and non-Gaussian noise).